-Please observe information of the car wash operator, especially where add-on parts. \rightarrow \bigcirc .
+Please observe information of the car wash operator, especially where add-on parts. \rightarrow 1.

-- Preferably use car washes without brushes. - Spray wash the vehicle with water before cleaning it. - In the automatic car washer, the steering column shall not be locked. → page 107
+- Preferably use car washes without brushes. - Spray wash the vehicle with water before cleaning it. - In the automatic car washer, the steering column shall not be locked. → page 108

-- The windscreen wipers → page 78 and rain sensor must be switched off before cleaning. - The windows must be closed and the exterior mirrors must be folded away. - Do not select cleaning programmes with hot wax for vehicles with decorative and protective films. - Regularly have the bottom of the vehicle thoroughly cleaned to remove residue.
+- The electronic parking brake, → page 123 windscreen wipers→ page 78 and rain sensor must be switched off before cleaning. - Lock the boot lid. - The exterior mirrors must be folded away. - Close all doors, Windows and glass roof. - Do not select cleaning programmes with hot wax for vehicles with decorative and protective films. - Regularly have the bottom of the vehicle thoroughly cleaned to remove residue.